Pride of Britain 2022 is coming up SOON - here's when you can watch it and how to vote

 When is Pride of Britain 2022?

-Pride of Britain 2022’s ceremony took place on Monday, October 24 but the show will air on Thursday, October 27 on ITV at 8pm.
+Pride of Britain 2022’s ceremony took place on Monday, October 24 but the show will air tonight - Thursday, October 27 on ITV at 8pm.

 The exciting event, held at London’s Grosvenor House, will be hosted by Ashley Banjo and Carol Vorderman - Carol has hosted the event every year since 1999 and said: "We’ll have 12 incredible winners again this year, but it's difficult for the judging panel because we have thousands of nominations and everyone on the shortlist could easily win.”